cgkineo/adapt-svg/README.md

 # Adapt SVG

-**Adapt SVG** is a *presentational component* that renders SVGs, which can be static or animated, in the content area.
-When offscreen, the animation does not play and is reset to its starting frame.
+**Adapt SVG** is a *presentational component* that renders Lottie animations exported from Adobe After Effect using the Bodymovin plugin.

-Uses v5.5.7 of Lottie.
+Uses v5.7.6 of Lottie.

 ## Settings Overview